-The bulk of the information about great teachers' traits that follows on this page comes directly from a Florida Times-Union article that appeared on August 25, 2012.
+The bulk of the information about great teachers' traits that follows on this page comes directly from a recent Florida Times-Union article.

 A compelling study done over a nine-month period ending earlier this year revealed some intriguing things about successful teachers.